August 20

 - 1987 - Pittsburgh unloads another veteran pitcher, trading Rick Reuschel to the Giants for pitchers Jeff Robinson and Scott Medvin.

-- 1988 - Forty-year-old Dave Concepcion steals home to help the Reds defeat the Cardinals 6 - 2.
+- 1988 - Forty-year-old Dave Concepcion steals home to help the Reds defeat the Cardinals, 6 - 2.

 - 1989:

-- Howard Johnson hits his 30th home run of the season in the Mets' 5 - 4 loss to the Dodgers and joins Barry Bonds and Willie Mays as the only players to achieve 30 home runs and 30 stolen bases in two different seasons.
+- Howard Johnson hits his 30th home run of the season in the Mets' 5 - 4 loss to the Dodgers and joins Bobby Bonds and Willie Mays as the only players to achieve 30 home runs and 30 stolen bases in two different seasons.

-- For the 3rd time in his career, Kevin Bass homers from each side of the plate in a game, as the Astros double the Cubs, 8 - 4, winning again in the 9th.
+- For the third time in his career, Kevin Bass homers from each side of the plate in a game, as the Astros double the Cubs, 8 - 4, winning again in the 9th.
 Bass's second homer of the game is a grand slam with one out in the 9th off Mitch Williams.
 Danny Darwin (11-3) is the winner.

 - 1992 - Blue Jays P David Wells allows 13 runs, all earned, in 4 1/3 innings in Toronto's 16 - 3 loss to Milwaukee.